exot/daniel.kxpq.de/src/pages/pensieve/maintaining-understandability.md

 therefore then look like a big mixup of everything unwanted.

-So, principles of proper maintaining have been developed, given programmers guidelines how they should do they work.
-But how can one assume that there even *exists* principles for fixing bugs?
+So, principles of proper maintaining have been developed, given programmers guidelines how they should do their work.
+But how can one assume that there even *exist* principles for fixing bugs?
 Or principles for writing new features?
 Wouldn't that imply that we already know the bug, or at least the very nature of essentially every bug?
 If we would do so, we wouldn't have bugs, which [might by possible][landoflisp], but not with mainstream programming.
-And with new features, things are even worse, since creativity, in its very nature, cannot by principlized.
+And with new features, things are even worse, since creativity, in its very nature, cannot be principlized.

 [landoflisp]: http://landoflisp.com